Bayesian Negative Sampling for Recommendation: Experiment

 \subsubsection{Experimental setup}

-We use the classic \textit{matrix factorization} (MF)~\cite{Koren:2009:Computer} and the recent \textit{light graph neural network} (LightGCN)~\cite{Xiangnan:2020:SIGIR} as two recommendation models.
-The MF model optimizes a pairwise learning loss function to learn user representation $\mathbf{w}_u$ and item representation $\mathbf{h}_i$.
-The LightGCN treats $\mathbf{X}$ as a graph and learn user and item representation via a graph neural model.
+We use the classic \textit{matrix factorization} (MF)~\cite{Koren:2009:Computer} and the recent \textit{light graph convolution network} (LightGCN)~\cite{Xiangnan:2020:SIGIR} as two recommendation models.
 For a fair comparison, we set the identical parameters of the recommendation model for all comparing negative sampling algorithms.
+The codes is implemented with Numpy and Pytorch, respectively.
+Computations were conducted on a personal computer with Windows 10 operating system, 2.1 GHz CPU, RTX 1080Ti GPU, and 32 GB RAM.